 Correctly pricing your products is fundamental to any business.
 But how do you know if your price correctly reflects its value and demand?
 Price too low and you leave money on the table; price too high and you lose sales.
 The optimal price will always depend on the product, the customer, and the market.
-Successful B2B eCommerce companies tailor their pricing strategies to maximize profit per customer and product.
+Successful B2B eCommerce companies tailor their pricing strategies to maximize profit per customer and product, as well as offer multiple eCommerce payment gateways.

 Key Variables in Pricing Strategies